loicsander/Robofont-scripts/MutatorScale/Readme.md

 scaler.set({ ’scale’: 0.8 })
 ```

 At all times, the .set() method of a MutatorScaleEngine is fed a dictionary containing scaling information.
-The second way to define your scaling goes like this:
+The alternate way to define your scaling goes like this:

 ```python
 scaler.set({